Bikini: East Asia

+Middle East

 In most parts of the Middle East, bikinis are either banned or are highly controversial.
 On March 18, 1973, when Lebanese magazine Ash-Shabaka printed a bikini-clad woman on the cover, they had to make a second version with only the face of the model.
 In 2011, when Huda Naccache (Miss Earth 2011) posed for the cover of Lilac (based in Israel), she became the first bikini-clad Arab model on the cover of an Arabic magazine.
 Lebanese-Australian fashion designer Aheda Zanetti created the "burkini" as a modest option to the bikini, which has become very popular among Muslims.
 Rehab Shaaban, an Egyptian designer, tried an even more abaya-like design, but her design was banned due to safety reasons.

 Variants

 While the name "bikini" was at first applied only to beachwear that revealed the wearer's navel, today the fashion industry considers any two-piece swimsuit a bikini.
 Modern bikini fashions are characterized by a simple, brief design: two triangles of fabric that form a bra and cover the woman's breasts and a third that forms a panty cut below the navel that covers the groin and the intergluteal cleft.

 Bikinis can and have been made out of almost every possible clothing material, and the fabrics and other materials used to make bikinis are an essential element of their design.
 Modern bikinis were first made of cotton and jersey, but in the 1960s, Lycra became the common material.
 Alternative swimwear fabrics such as velvet, leather, and crocheted squares surfaced in the early 1970s.

 In a single fashion show in 1985, there were two-piece suits with cropped tank tops instead of the usual skimpy bandeaux, suits that resembled bikinis from the front and one-pieces from the back, suspender straps, ruffles, and deep navel-baring cutouts.
 Metal and stone jewelry pieces are now often used to dress up look and style according to tastes.
 To meet the fast pace of demands, some manufacturers now offer made-to-order bikinis ready in as few as seven minutes.
 The world's most expensive bikini was designed in February 2006 by Susan Rosen; containing 150 carat of diamond, it was valued at £20 million.